luisroquett/dentalclinic/README.md

 </details>

 ## License
-This project is under licence from "Antonio Toscano".
+This project is under licence from Luis Guerrer.

 ## Webgraphy:
 To achieve my goal I have collected information from: